 Day #16 - Cargo Structure Sighting in Boston!

 I was supposed to be paying attention to the historic grandiose of Fenway while walking around in good old Boston yesterday, but I spotted a real live cargo structure and had to look it up!
 This is a short post as little Maria and are in between trips, but I had to post a photo and a link (photo credit of the article http://www.metropolismag.com/pov/20090506/letter-from-boston-looking-at-lot-ek ) prior to forgetting .
-Here is another cool cargo related article if you are interested... http://weburbanist.com/2008/05/26/cargo-container-homes-and-offices/
+Here is another cool cargo related article if you are interested... http://weburbanist.com/2008/05/26/cargo-container-homes-and-offices/And, forgive me, but I had to post a couple pics of our travels (Monticello, Harvard, NYC and Boston).

 Tuesday, August 31, 2010